Skip to main content

 While task functions are expected to be side-effect free, their execution behavior is still important for performance reasons, or to code using collectibles to represent issues or side-effects.

-Function calls are neither “eager”, nor “lazy”.
-Even if not awaited, they are guaranteed to execute (potentially emitting collectibles) before the root task finishes or before the completion of any strongly consistent read containing their call.
+Even if not awaited, uncached function calls are guaranteed to execute (potentially emitting collectibles) before the root task finishes or before the completion of any strongly consistent read containing their call.
 However, the exact point when that execution begins is an implementation detail.
-Functions may execute more than once due to dirty task invalidation.
+Functions may execute more than once if one of their dependencies is invalidated.

 §Optimization: Local Outputs